educational-resources-and-services/bibletags-widget/README.md

 * Get working on Biblearc
 * Get marketing site working (with ways to stay in contact/contribute/etc)
 * Make API docs an HTML file at bibletags.org
+* Explain somewhere that the KJV book ordering is used with an example mapping function (with an actual translation that has different ordering) https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/BookOrders
 * Change test.html
   * allow user to decide whether he wants to test the placement or not
   * show loading until it can successfully get the widget loaded